dmachard/go-dnscollector/README.md

 A typically configuration would have one or more collector to receive DNS traffic or logs, and severals loggers to process the incoming traffics.
 See [Configuration guide](doc/configuration.md).

+## Use-cases / Examples

+# Use case 1: collect dnstap stream and backup-it to log files

+With this example the collector waits incoming dnstap messages sent by dns server and backup-it in log files

+The full config file for this use-case can be found [here](example-config/use-case-1.yml))

 ## Benchmark